What Is a Closed Mortgage?

 Prepayment Limitations

 Closed mortgages limit the amount you can prepay on your mortgage annually.
 Exceeding these limits can incur penalties, which can be costly.
-This makes it less ideal for those who might come into extra funds they wish to apply to their mortgage.
+This makes them less ideal for those who might come into extra funds they wish to apply to their mortgage.

 Less Flexibility